14 Best Beaches near Mystic, CT

 7. Misquamicut State Beach, Westerly

 Just over the border in Rhode Island lie seven miles of sugary soft sand and super clear water.
-A 28-minute drive gets Mystic visitors to the most popular strand in Westerly and one of the best beaches in Rhode Island.
+A 28-minute drive gets Mystic visitors to the most popular beach in Westerly and one of the best beaches in Rhode Island.

 A perfect spot for families, Misquamicut State Beach boasts a mild surf and more than half a mile of shore to explore.
-Amenities at this lovely spot include a pavilion, outside showers, restrooms, a gift shop, concessions, and gazebos for shade.
+Amenities at this lovely beach include a pavilion, outside showers, restrooms, a gift shop, concessions, and gazebos for shade.

 Insider's tip: The beach often reaches capacity during the summer, so arrive early.